mathigon/textbooks/content/functions/content.md

 {.text-center} `m=(y_2 - y_1)/(x_2 - x_1)=`[[5.71±0.2]]

-This means Rogers could overtake Boufaarirane in the last 200 meters of the race because she was running [[1.4±0.2]] meters per second faster.
+So Rogers could overtake Boufaarirane in the last 200 meters of the race because she was running [[1.4±0.2]] meters per second faster.

 ---